June 27 | 28 | 29, 2019

 15 | 10 Euros

 Independence!
 Self-determination!
-The Costa Compagnie filmed in civil war-torn South Sudan, in the Brexit chaos in the UK and in Bavaria and asks: What does independence mean today, for what and by whom?
+Costa Compagnie filmed in civil war-torn South Sudan, in the Brexit chaos in the UK and in Bavaria and ask in their cinematic-journalistic performance: What does independence mean today, for what and by whom?
 Do we want to fight for or against it?
 And how does colonialism, the cause of many independence movements, continue today?

-The failed separation of Catalonia and the historic fight for independence in Mozambique will follow in the second year of the project.
 The project not only spans over two years, but also geographically over thousands of miles, in order to diversify and de-colonize perspectives on the subject.
 For this purpose, the group has joined forces with the State Theater Nuremberg, the Oldenburg State Theater and the Edith Russ House for Media Art and sets off from this triangle to follow the tantalizing and dubious call for »Independence«.
-The result is a series of intermedial performances and works in VR..
+The result is a series of intermedial performances and works in VR.
+The failed separation of Catalonia and the historic fight for independence in Mozambique will follow in the second year of the project.